XenonDB/Nen/README.md

 # Nen
 A minecraft mod which aim to add HxH "Nen" System

+The features of this mod are based on my understanding and expectation of Nen.

 This mod is in early alpha stage and a lot things are planning to do.

 Features to implement:

 1.Entity part system(for nen technique)

-2.In game guide(Using [Patchouli](https://www.curseforge.com/minecraft/mc-mods/patchouli) and creative only)
+2.In game guide(Using [Patchouli](https://www.curseforge.com/minecraft/mc-mods/patchouli))

 3.Aura system for living and basic nen techniques(Ten, Zetsu, Ren, Hatsu)